apozas/minimal-triangle-nonlocality/README.md

 ## Code to accompany *[Post-quantum nonlocality in the minimal triangle scenario](https://www.arxiv.org/abs/2305.03745)*
 #### Alejandro Pozas-Kerstjens, Antoine Girardin, Tamás Kriváchy, Armin Tavakoli, and Nicolas Gisin

 This is a repository containing the computational appendix of the article "*Post-quantum nonlocality in the minimal triangle scenario*.
-Alejandro Pozas-Kerstjens, Antoine Girardin, Tamás Kriváchy, Armin Tavakoli, and Nicolas Gisin [arXiv:2305.03745](https://www.arxiv.org/abs/2305.03745)."
+Alejandro Pozas-Kerstjens, Antoine Girardin, Tamás Kriváchy, Armin Tavakoli, and Nicolas Gisin.
+[New J. Phys.
+25, 113037 (2023)](https://doi.org/10.1088/1367-2630/ad0a16)([arXiv:2305.03745](https://www.arxiv.org/abs/2305.03745))."
 It provides the codes for obtaining the results depicted in Figures 3 and 4 in the manuscript.

 The code is written in Python and MATLAB.